YOU CAN HELP WITH

 - Want to make a difference!

-What is Alpha-gal Syndrome?
+What is Alpha-Gal?

 Alpha-gal syndrome, also known as alpha-gal allergy, is a recently identified type of food allergy to red meat.
 The condition often begins when a Lone Star tick bite transmits a sugar molecule called alpha-gal into the body.
 According to the Mayo Clinic, in some people this triggers an immune system reaction that later produces mild to severe allergic reactions when they eat red meat.